igordillo/employee-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.8.

+## Install dependencies
+Run `npm install` to install the dependencies

+## Deployment json-server

+Run `npm run json-server` to deploy the json-server API

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding